🎁 Know a goalie? Give them a year of pro-level training Gift a Subscription →

 Bio updated:

-Her path to the national team ran through Cambridge, Massachusetts.
-Maschmeyer played collegiate hockey at Harvard University from 2012 to 2016, and the milestones accumulated across all four years.
-As a freshman in 2012–13, she became the first goaltender to win Ivy League Rookie of the Year in more than 15 years, posting a 12-6-2 record with a 1.44 goals-against average and a .935 save percentage.
-Her sophomore season brought a Second Team All-American selection and a Co-Ivy League Player of the Year award, with a 16-6-4 record, a 1.75 GAA, and a .943 save percentage, while she finished among the top-10 finalists for the Patty Kazmaier Award.
-Her junior year added a Patty Kazmaier nomination, an All-Ivy League First Team selection, and an ECAC All-Academic Team nod, with an 18-5-3 record, a 1.48 GAA, and a .943 save percentage.
-By her senior season, she had become Harvard's all-time career saves leader with 2,538 saves.
+Her four years at Harvard produced a record of individual milestones.
+As a freshman in 2012–13, she became the first goaltender to win Ivy League Rookie of the Year in over 15 years, going 12-6-2 with a 1.44 goals-against average and a .935 save percentage.
+Her sophomore season brought a Second Team All-American selection, a Co-Ivy League Player of the Year award, and a finish among the top ten finalists for the Patty Kazmaier Award, with a 16-6-4 record, a 1.75 GAA, and a .943 save percentage.
+In her junior year she was a Patty Kazmaier Award nominee, earned All-Ivy League First Team and ECAC All-Academic Team honors, and went 18-5-3 with a 1.48 GAA and a .943 save percentage.
+By her senior season in 2015–16, she had become Harvard's all-time career saves leader with 2,538 saves.

-Kevin Woodley of InGoal Magazine has spoken with Maschmeyer on two occasions — InGoal Radio Episode 246 with Emerance Maschmeyer and Episode 345: Canadian Olympian and Vancouver Goldeneyes goalie Emerance Maschmeyer.
+Maschmeyer currently wears number 38 for the Vancouver Goldeneyes of the PWHL.
+Kevin Woodley has spoken with her twice on InGoal Radio — first in Episode 246 InGoal Radio Episode 246 with Emerance Maschmeyer and again in Episode 345 Episode 345: Canadian Olympian and Vancouver Goldeneyes goalie Emerance Maschmeyer.
 InGoal Magazine has covered Emerance Maschmeyer in two podcast appearances.

 Career Highlights